+Austin Office

-Austin Office 3600 N. Capital of Texas Hwy.
-Bldg.
-B, Suite 250 Austin, TX 78746 737.931.8200 Main whitleypenn.com
+3600 N. Capital of Texas Hwy.

+Bldg B. Suite 250

+Austin, Texas 78746

+737 931 8200 Main

+whitleypenn.com

-April 24, 2020
+April 17, 2025

-To the Honorable Mayor, Members of the City Council and the City Manager 221 East Main Street Round Rock, Texas 78664
+To the Honorable Mayor, the Members of City Council, and the City Manager 221 East Main Street Round Rock, Texas 78664

-You have requested that we audit the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Round Rock, Texas (the "City"), as of September 30, 2020, and for the year then ended, and the related notes to the financial statements, which collectively comprise the City's basic financial statements as listed in the table of contents.
-In addition, we will audit the City's compliance over major federal award programs for the period ended September 30, 2020.
-We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.
-Our audits will be conducted with the objectives of our expressing an opinion on each opinion unit and an opinion on compliance regarding the City's major federal award programs.
+You have requested that we audit the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Round Rock, Texas (the "City"), as of September 30, 2025 and for the year then ended, and the related notes to the financial statements, which collectively comprise the City's basic financial statements.
+In addition, we will audit the City's compliance over major federal award programs for the year ended September 30, 2025.